jentery/508v3/tabletop.md

 The University of Victoria's Department of English acknowledges with respect the Lkwungen-speaking peoples on whose traditional territory the university stands and the Songhees, Esquimalt and WSÁNEĆ peoples whose historical relationships with the land continue to this day.

-Thanks to Herbert Blau, Kevin Brock, Ed Chang, Mary Flanagan, Justin Foran, Garnet Hertz, Patrick Jagoda, Matthew Kirschenbaum, Carly Kocurek, Kari Kraus, Tara McPherson, Lisa Nakamura, Anastasia Salter, and Gillian Smith for pointing me to teaching and research materials that inform this seminar.
+Thanks to Herbert Blau, Kevin Brock, Ed Chang, Mary Flanagan, Justin Foran, Garnet Hertz, Patrick Jagoda, Matthew Kirschenbaum, Carly Kocurek, Kari Kraus, Elizabeth LaPensée, Hector Lopez, Tara McPherson, Lisa Nakamura, Anastasia Salter, and Gillian Smith for pointing me to teaching and research materials that inform this seminar.

+## INTRODUCTION

+Tabletop games are "paper computers," says Matthew Kirschenbaum.
+They are centuries old.
+They are designed.
+They enact systems of rules and procedures.
+And, most important, you don't have to charge or program them.

+This seminar follows that low-tech disposition.
+We'll survey the interminable history of games and their entanglements with literature.
+Then you'll select a movement or "-ism" (between 1870 and 1970) and use it to prototype and share your own tabletop game.
+We'll discuss the material dynamics that bridge aesthetics with mechanics, including how games routinely rehearse legacies of colonialism and capital accumulation.
+What alternatives exist, and how are they imagined?
+We’ll study and play some games as we go, and read a smidgen of media theory and fiction, too.
+From week to week, we'll ground it all in design practices, such as bookmaking, 3D modelling, fabricating, and playtesting.
+Various guest speakers will join us.
+By the end, you should develop a palpable sense of how this becomes that with a computer—but without running culture in the background.

 ## AIMS